IMMANUEL5015/Bucket-List-App/README.md

 * It associates individual Bucketlists with their respective creators.
 * It allows authenticated regular users to retrieve only their own Bucketlists.
 * It allows authenticated admin users to retrieve all Bucketlists.
+* It gives authenticated admin users the ability to retrieve, update and delete any specific Bucketlist.
-* It gives authenticated users the ability to retrieve, update and delete a specific Bucketlist.
+* It gives authenticated regular users the ability to retrieve, update and delete any of their own associated specific Bucketlist.

 ## Technologies Used in this Project